qasim2020/playground/README.md

 Before you go further.
 I wrote a whole 2 hour long "proud readme" that "Nate" my mob mate deleted (by mistake).
 I hate him for that. ❤️

-Ok, this repo is good.
+Ok, this repo is good (I mean it).
 I built in over 2 years.
 So you will find important stuff here.

 # Introduction

-Playground is my self-built mini-CMS (e.g. Wordpress is a CMS).
-Built with Nodejs, MongoDB, Handlebars and Pjax.
+Playground is my self-built mini-CMS (e.g. Wordpress is a CMS), where I host my websites (I built for family + friends).
+Techstack includes Nodejs, MongoDB, Handlebars and Pjax.

 # Benefits
 - CMS - Content Management System - Content is "data" and "modules".
-With wordpress you only get "data" management.
-Not the modules part.
-So owning a self-built CMS helps better dig into the modules, and build them your own way.
+Owning a self-built CMS helps dig better into the modules, and build them your own way. (also it is better to have your own place on the internet).
 - It is easier to work on a single project.
 Code doesn't go lost in the void.
-- I am doing it all in one 6 USD Digital Ocean droplet. (saving money there).
+- Do all of that in 6 USD Digital Ocean droplet (I started with this benefit in mind, but now realise there are other ways too to save money - humbled).

 # Connected Websites